AdvancedModelEngineeringSS21/uml-glsp/OpenPoints.md

 - Association -> Class vs. Classifer
 - ownedUseCase vs packagedElement
 - why do we need to have new java classes for every element even if they all do exactly the same
+- why are relationships (extend, include) multiple times in the references when removing a use case

 ## Open Issues